tsgates/arch-wiki-markdown/wiki/Android.md

     $ mkdir ~/android
     $ cd ~/android

-Synchronize the repositories.
+You will need to change the default Python from version 3 to version 2:

+    $ virtualenv2 venv # Creates a directory, venv/, containing the Virtualenv

+Activate the Virtualenv, which will update $PATH to point at Python 2.

+Note:this activation is only active for the current terminal session.

+    $ source venv/bin/activate

+> Downloading the source code

+This will clone the repositories.
+You only need to do this the first time you build Android, or if you want to switch branches.

+-   The repo has a -j switch that operates similarly to the one used with make.
+Since it controls the number of simultaneous downloads, you should adjust the value depending on downstream network bandwidth.

+-   You will need to specify a branch (release of Android) to check out with the -b switch.
+If you leave the switch out, you will get the so-called master branch.

-    $ repo init -u https://android.googlesource.com/platform/manifest (checkout the master)
+    $ repo init -u https://android.googlesource.com/platform/manifest -b master
+    $ repo sync -j4

+Wait a long time.
+Just the uncompiled source code, along with the .repo and .git directories that are used to keep track of it, are well over 10 GB.

+Note:If you want to update your local copy of the Android source, at a later time, simply enter the build directory, load the Virtualenv, and
+re-sync:

     $ repo sync

-Wait a lot.

-When finished, start building.
+> Actually building the code

+This should do what you need for AOSP:

     $ source build/envsetup.sh
     $ lunch full-eng
     $ make -j4

 If you run lunch without arguments, it will ask what build you want to create.
-Use -j with a number between the number of cores and 2 * number of cores.
+Use -j with a number between one and two times number of cores/threads.

-The build takes a lot of time.
+The build takes a very long time.

 Note:Make sure you have enough RAM.